-Cello, Piano, Guitar, Composition
+Cello, Piano, Guitar, Bass, Composition

 An Iowa native, David received early instruction in piano, cello, and guitar.
 After a music-filled upbringing he attended the University of Northern Iowa where he studied cello, composition, jazz, and music theory.
 As an Iowa cellist he performed with the Waterloo/Cedar Falls Symphony Orchestra, the Oskaloosa Symphony, and the Cedar Rapids Symphony.

 David has been involved in many diverse musical endeavors in the Chicago music scene.
 In 2009 he received degrees in music education and cello performance from Roosevelt University where he studied with members of the Chicago Symphony and Lyric Opera.
 David has worked as a teacher, studio musician as guitarist and cellist, and with many theatres including Bailiwick Chicago, Theo Ubique, The Music Theatre Company, Pride Films and Plays, Harper College, and Morton College.

 He explores numerous musical avenues such as rock, jazz, classical, new classical music, and improvisation and has performed at the Cultural Center, Green Mill, Double Door and the Old Town School of Folk Music.

 Currently David teaches piano, guitar, and strings at Access Contemporary Music and at the Academy of Music and Art in Westmont.
 He is also the orchestra director at St. Edwards School in Chicago.